What is postpartum hemorrhage?

 - Being of Asian or Hispanic ethnic background

 What are the symptoms of postpartum hemorrhage?

-Decrease in the red blood cell count (hematocrit)
+- Decrease in the red blood cell count

-Swelling and pain in tissues in the vaginal and perineal area, if bleeding is due to a hematoma
+- Swelling and pain in the vagina and nearby area if bleeding is from a hematoma

-The symptoms of postpartum hemorrhage may look like other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of postpartum hemorrhage may look like other health conditions.
+Always see your healthcare provider for a diagnosis.

 How is postpartum hemorrhage diagnosed?

 Your healthcare provider will review your health history and do a physical exam.
 Lab tests often help with the diagnosis.
 Other tests may include: